brandur/sorg/content/passages-drafts/002-japan.md

 miniscule margin of error, _all_ trains are on time, _all the time_.
 Rail infrastructure and technology isn't a little better than what you find the states, it's two to three orders of magnitude better.
+Other industries are similarly efficient.

-Everyone in Japan from Shinkansen conductors to CEOs and store clerks to pop stars practice their professions with disciplined seriousness.
+Everyone in Japan from Shinkansen conductors to CEOs and store clerks to sushi chefs practice their professions with disciplined seriousness.
 A subway kiosk goes out of service and an attendant is flagged over and has it fixed in minutes.
-You walk out of a bar and the owner follows you into the hallway and bows low until the elevator's doors finally hide her from sight.
+You walk out of a bar and the owner follows you into the hallway and bows deeply until the elevator's doors hide her from sight.
 A train leaves the station 20 seconds early [and its operator issues a formal apology][twentysec].

 ## Hello, again (#hello)

-Oh yeah, I went to Japan.
+Oh yeah, I went to Japan, and for my money, it's the most interesting country on Earth.

-For my money, it's one of the most interesting countries in the world.
-I had the privilege of visiting everything from its densest urban metropolises to its most beautiful wild areas.
+I had the privilege of visiting a variety of its sights -- everything from its dense urban jungles to some of its most beautiful wild areas.
 This one turned out to be a little long so I've split the edition into two, with the second part coming in early 2018.

 As usual, you can unsubscribe instantly [by clicking here][unsubscribe], but I hope you don't.
 Thanks for